 Additional Onsen Towns To Consider For Your Trip To Japan

 Ryujin Onsen – Ryujin Onsen is a hidden, historical hot spring settlement situated deep in the Kii Mountain Range.
 The resort’s popularity stems from its water properties, thought to make skin smooth and supple.
-The outdoor baths here offer amazing mountain views!

 Wakayama Kada Onsen – Situated on the eastern coast of the Kii Peninsula in the southern part of Honshu, this onsen resort looks out onto picturesque Kada Bay.
 Watch the sunset and spot the Tomogashima Islands in the distance while bathing in one of the outdoor hot spring baths.

-Map Of Onsen Towns Featured In This Post
+Map: Onsen Towns Featured In This Guide

 With all the onsen towns that exist within Japan, I hope you were able to find the one you liked most!
 Once you visit one, you’ll be hooked and want to visit a million more.
 I’m sure of it–happy travel planning!